Qerdandi/AHOME/README.md

   <img width="720" alt="Commands" src="https://user-images.githubusercontent.com/73184884/129604721-1cde155e-a64e-4375-a12d-c90b14ea21c1.png">
 </p>

-**Note :** Words partially written or with small misspellings will be understood by the game.
+> Words partially written or with small misspellings will be understood by the game.
 Capital letters are not taken into account.

 ## Features:
 - Two difficulty modes are available and result in different maps and faster skill tests,